Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

-Our approach takes as input a set of vulnerable code components together with their corresponding fixed components.
-We target program functions in order to have a fine grained information, while our predictions remain at the component level to account for the context of the functions and cases (vulnerability fixes) that can be fixes in different locations.
-A code-fix can be an addition and/or removal and/or modification of code.
-Since functions are the basic building blocks of a program, we use them to establish a function-level mapping between the vulnerable component and its fixed counterpart (based on the function headers).
+We target our predictions at the component, (\ie file) level due to: a) the empirical evidence provided by Morrison \etal \cite{Morrison+2015} and b) to account for the context of code (vulnerability-fixes) that can be fixed at multiple locations throughout the component.
+A code-fix can be an addition, removal, and/or modification of code.
+Since functions are the basic building blocks of a program, we use them to establish function-level mappings between the vulnerable components and their fixed counterparts (based on the function headers).

-Thus, we extract all the functions from both the vulnerable component and the fixed component and pair each before-fix function with the corresponding after-fix function.
-The functions that cannot be paired, i.e., have no counterpart in the other component, are discarded.
-This can happen due to the creation and/or deletion of function to fix a vulnerability, e.g., an additional function in the after-fix component which is not present in the before-fix component or vice-versa.
-Then, for each function pair, we keep the before-fix copy of the function (which can be vulnerable or non-vulnerable) and the after-fix function (which is non-vulnerable).
+Thus, we extract all the functions from both, a vulnerable component and its fixed counterpart, and pair each before-fix function with the corresponding after-fix function.
+The functions that cannot be paired, i.e., having no counterpart, are discarded.
+This can happen due to the creation and/or deletion of a function to fix a vulnerability, \eg a function added during the fix which was not present before or vice-versa.